demidenko05/beige-accjet/README.txt

 --------------------------------------------------------------------------------------------------------------

-Since 1.1.5 version Beigesoft Accounting is always in secure enabled mode (protected from scams).
+Beigesoft EIS is always in secure enabled mode (protected from scams).
 It requires user authentication with strong password.
 It uses encryption for HTTPS and file exchange - modern algorithms asymmetric RSA 2048bit key size and symmetric AES 256bit size.
 In *nix OS you are able to create "accountant" user, then under your regular account (e.g. Bob)